Go back

 2024-2025

-• Discuss Impact of University Alliances on co-operation.
+• Discuss the impact of European University Alliances co-operation.

-• Share best practice and experience related to:
+• Share best practice and experience related to the integration of RSOs into the project’s lifecycle.

 • Research Integrity and Research Ethics.